opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Using-Daily-Maintenance-View.md

-When on the **Daily Maintenance** view, it gives you the ability to check and/or delete daily schedules, validate job dependencies in the Daily tables (e.g., provide indication if a circular dependency is found or if a \"Requires\" dependency is not met), and edit schedules and/or jobs in the Daily or Master tables.
+When on the **Daily Maintenance** view, it gives you the ability to check and/or delete daily schedules, validate job dependencies in the Daily tables (e.g., provide indication if a circular dependency is found or if a "Requires" dependency is not met), and edit schedules and/or jobs in the Daily or Master tables.

 ## Daily Maintenance Toolbar